agustrionopj/NEW-BosschaWeb/content/en/kontak/index.md

 widget = "contact"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Kontak"
+title = "Contacts"
-subtitle = "Kontak kami pada jalur yang sesuai dengan keperluan anda."
+subtitle = "Please use our contact lines below that suits your needs."

 # Enable native social sharing buttons?
 sharing = false